Rio Hondo College logo

 (*Students will receive credit for only one of the following courses: MATH 170, MATH 190 or MATH 190H)

-MATH 190 is a semester course designed primarily for those students planning to pursue programs in engineering, mathematics, computer science, and physical sciences.
-This is the first course in differential and integral calculus of a single variable.
-It includes topics in functions, limits, and continuity, techniques and applications of differentiation and integration and the Fundamental Theorem of Calculus.
+This course is designed for students planning to pursue programs in engineering, mathematics, computer science, and physical sciences.
+It is the first course in differential and integral calculus of a single variable, and covers functions, limits and continuity, the techniques and applications of differentiation and integration, and the fundamental theorem of calculus.

 MATH 190H - Calculus I Honors (4.0 units)